-To satisfy this requirement, two .csv files will be downloaded from the most recent version of the FCC Broadband map when TNECD formally submits Volume One to NTIA.
-The State broadband office plans to ensure the most recent and accurate version of this data is represented.
-These .csv files will list broadband serviceable locations per the FCC Map.
+To satisfy this requirement, two .csv files have been downloaded from the most recent version of the FCC Broadband ahead of TNECD's formal submission of Volume One to NTIA.
+The State broadband office has ensured the most recent and accurate version of this data is represented, by using the first publication of September dated 9/12/2023.
+These .csv files will list Broadband Serviceable Locations (BSLs) per the FCC Map.
 The data sourced from the FCC maps will not predate the submission of Volume One by more than 59 days.